krishaamer/green-filter-research/research/literature/sustainability.md

 ### Factories {#factories}

--   Regional supply chains for decarbonising steel: “co-locating manufacturing processes with renewable energy resources offers the highest energy efficiency and cost reduction” Japanese-Australia study s (**devlinRegionalSupplyChains2022?**)
+-   Regional supply chains for decarbonising steel: “co-locating manufacturing processes with renewable energy resources offers the highest energy efficiency and cost reduction” Japanese-Australia study s Devlin and Yang (2022)

 -   Transparency about the polluting factories where the products come from.. the product journey